×

 When we asked people living in Lucca about club and activities where newcomers can meet others, they responded:

 "Expats in Lucca often join various clubs and activities to meet new people and immerse themselves in the local culture.
 One popular option is the International Women's Club of Lucca, which organizes regular meetings, cultural events, and social activities for its members.
 There are also language exchange groups where expats can practice their Italian with locals and other expats.
 For those interested in sports, joining a local sports club or gym can be a great way to meet people.
 Lucca has several sports clubs, including cycling, running, and soccer clubs.
 There are also yoga studios and fitness centers that offer classes in English.
 Expats with a love for the arts might consider joining a local choir or theater group.
 Lucca is known for its vibrant arts scene, and there are plenty of opportunities to get involved.
 There are also cooking classes and wine tasting events, which are not only fun but also provide a great opportunity to meet people.
 In addition to joining clubs and activities, expats often meet people through their work or their children's schools.
 Many expats also find that simply being open to meeting new people – whether at a local café, in the park, or at a neighborhood festival – can lead to new friendships.
 Volunteering is another great way to meet people and give back to the community.
 There are numerous volunteer opportunities in Lucca, from helping out at local schools to participating in environmental projects.
 Finally, there are several online platforms and social media groups specifically for expats in Lucca.
-These can be a great resource for meeting people, finding out about local events, and getting advice on living in Lucca," said one expat in Lucca.
+These can be a great resource for meeting people, finding out about local events, and getting advice on living in Lucca," wrote a member in Lucca.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.